rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ### Theory of operation

-Caller will initialize cc hal interface with the necessary information. `HAL` will deliver cc data packets via the registered callbacks in a timely fashion.
+`Caller` will initialize Closed Captions `HAL` interface with the necessary information. `HAL` will deliver closed caption data packets via the registered callbacks in a timely fashion.

 Following is a typical sequence of operation:
 1. Register callbacks using  `hal_cc_Register()`.
-2. Start cc data decoding using `media_closeCaptionStart()`.
-The interface will continuously deliver cc data to caller in real time via callback `ccDataCallback()`.
+2. Start closed caption data decoding using `media_closeCaptionStart()`.
+The interface will continuously deliver closed caption data to `caller` in real time via callback `ccDataCallback()`.
-4. When the cc data  no longer needed, stop caption decoding using `media_closeCaptionStop()`.
+4. When the closed caption data  no longer needed, stop caption decoding using `media_closeCaptionStop()`.
 This will stop the `HAL` callbacks.
-5. Start and stop of decoding is notified to the caller using `ccDecodeCallBack()`.
+5. Start and stop of decoding is notified to the `caller` using `ccDecodeCallBack()`.
 6. `hal_cc_DecodeSequence()` can be called to get the decode sequence number whenever required.

 ### Diagrams